 It’s not about social pressure.
 It goes beyond practicing what he preaches.
-Eden Vardy, Executive Director of the Farm Collaborative, strives to live a carbon-free life for the future.
+Eden Vardy, Executive Director of the Farm Collaborative, strives for carbon-free living for the future.
 Whether it’s working towards a net-zero home (one that produces as much energy as it consumes) in Basalt or launching a five-million dollar capital campaign for his local non-profit, he has one thing on his mind: what the planet will look like for generations of children to come.

 “I love my children and as a person who appreciates this planet, this incredible valley, and these wonderful opportunities in my life, I feel like I would be doing a disservice to not think about future generations,” said the environmental steward.
 “It is fundamental in my core to think about the future generation.”

 Vardy’s “day job” at The Farm Collaborative, formerly known as Aspen T.R.E.E., is working to make local food more resilient and accessible.
 Their motto is: “connected by food, guided by nature, and rooted in place.”
 They are also working towards educating the next generation of environmental stewards with their Earthkeepers programs for kids.
-In his free time, Vardy employs energy-efficient practices at home by retrofitting his current house and drawing up net-zero plans for a future home.
+In his free time, Vardy employs energy-efficient practices at home by retrofitting his current house and drawing up his own Path to Zero plan for a future home.
 Aiming for carbon-free living isn’t a choice, it’s simply his lifestyle.